e5pe0n/e5pe0n.github.io/docs/system/aws/certified-solutino-architect-associate.md

     - it's possible to get a false empty response even if there are messages
   - long polling
     - <= 20s to return a response
+- resource-based SQS access policies
+  - who can send to and receive messages from a queue

+### SNS; Amazon Simple Notification Service

+- topics
+  - resource policies
+    - control who can publish messages or subscribe to a topic